dyhes/zulip/templates/zerver/help/include/streams-and-topics.md

-In Zulip, streams determine who gets a message.
+In Aloha, streams determine who gets a message.
 Topics tell you what the message is about.

 Topics are light-weight subjects, very similar to the subject line of an email.
 Like in email or a forum, messages about the same topic are shown together as a conversational thread.
-Here is what it looks like in Zulip.
+Here is what it looks like in Aloha.

 ![Streams and topics](/static/images/help/streams-and-topics.png)

-Topics are one of the most wonderful aspects of using Zulip:
+Topics are one of the most wonderful aspects of using Aloha:

 * Lots of conversations can happen in the same stream at the same time, each in its own topic.
 You never have to worry about interrupting — each